 The CoM aims to

 During your practicum stint, PCICS students will be assigned a workplace coach from their respective organisation hosts.
 Aside from providing your overall performance and feedback report for the module assessment, the workplace coach will guide you through the daily ongoing of your designated job portfolio and provide insights into the industry practices.
-Each workplace coach has undergone training to hone their skills and knowledge required of an effective coach for workplace learning.

 If you require a more in-depth and personal career advice, you may set up an appointment with one of our trained and qualified Student Career & Welfare Office (SCWO) career coaches.